 If exercise feels like a chore, chances are you’re not going to commit to it long term.
 What’s more, access to gyms is restricted for many of us right now and may well be for a while to come.
 Instead, work on finding an exercise you enjoy.
 If you’ve not tried classes before, there are now a huge variety available.
 Class Pass allows you to try out different classes online, from yoga and pilates to dance and HIIT, enabling you to find what works for you.
 YouTube workouts and apps like FIIT also enable you to access guided workouts at home.
 You might choose to take up running with a friend or commit to a daily brisk walk.
 There are so many options available – the gym isn’t your only route to fitness.

 FOCUS ON WHAT TO EAT MORE OF

-If your New Years goals include shifting a few pounds, try focussing on what you should be eating, rather than what you’re not eating.
-The majority of us could do with eating more veggies, so why not dig out some recipe books or do some research on line and find creative ways to make vegetables more interesting?
-Try buying some different types of fish and seafood, or experiment with veggie sources of protein such as tofu and pulses.
-Focussing on what you can eat, rather than what you’re cutting down on, is a far more positive way to approach things.
+If your New Years goals include improving your diet, try focussing on the foods to embrace, rather than what you’re cutting down on.
+The majority of us could do with eating more vegetables, so why not find creative ways to make vegetables more interesting?
+Here are a few ideas to get you started.
+Try buying some different types of fish and seafood and experiment with veggie sources of protein such as tofu and pulses.
+Paleo Leap is a fantastic sources of healthy recipes.
+Focussing on what you can eat, rather than what you’re cutting down on, is a far more positive way to approach weight loss.

 DRINK YOURSELF HEALTHY